boostorg/leaf/README.md

-LEAF is a C++11 error handling library.
+LEAF is a lightweight error handling library for C++11.

 Official documentation: https://zajo.github.io/leaf/

 Features:

 * Header-only, no dependencies.
-* No dynamic memory allocations (except when error objects are transported between threads).
+* No dynamic memory allocations.
-* Any error-related object of any movable type is efficiently delivered to the correct error handler.
 * Compatible with `std::error_code`, `errno` and any other error code type.
+* Can be used with or without exception handling.
 * Support for multi-thread programming.
-* Can be used with or without exception handling.

 Copyright (c) 2018-2019 Emil Dotchevski.
 Distributed under the [Boost Software License, Version 1.0](http://www.boost.org/LICENSE_1_0.txt).